 There are five area (or 'distribution') requirements:

 One course in Ancient Greek Philosophy

 Typically, PHIL 0110 (0350), though most other courses numbered 01XX and 11XX also satisfy this requirement.

 Typically, PHIL 0210 (0360), though most other courses numbered 02XX and 12XX also satisfy this requirement.

 Typically, PHIL 0640 (0540), though most other courses numbered 06XX or 16XX also satisfy this requirement.

 Most courses numbered 07XX, 08XX, 17XX and 18XX satisfy this requirement.

 Most courses numbered 04XX, 05XX, 14XX, and 15XX satisfy this requirement.

-With approval of the Director of Undergraduate Studies, up to two courses from departments other than the Philosophy department may be included among the ten courses required for the Concentration.
+Up to two courses from departments other than the Philosophy department may be included among the ten courses required for the Concentration.
 The general rule is that they should be 'philosophy-ish'.
 Courses that are listed on the Philosophy XLIST on Courses@Brown will always count; students can petition for other courses to be counted.
 Courses in other departments may not be counted toward fulfillment of the area requirements.

 Students are also required to take at least one seminar.
 Normally, these courses are the undergraduate seminars numbered 09XX, 1000-level courses numbered 1X9X (e.g., 1195), or graduate seminars numbered in the 2000s.
 (Undergraduates do need the instructor's permission to take 2000-level courses, but seniors especially often do so.)
-Other discussion-based courses can be counted as fufilling the seminar requirement with permission of the instructor and DUS.
+Other discussion-based courses can be counted as fufiling the seminar requirement with permission of the instructor and DUS.
 Note that the seminar can also satisfy one of the distribution requirements (whereas a single course cannot satisfy two distribution requirements at the same time).

 All philosophy students are also required to complete a capstone.
 For details on that, see the Capstone page.